kiboschool/dsa-dir-walk/README.md

 ## Testing

 There is a sample call to `walk_directory()` at the bottom of `walk.py`.
-This sample call asks to walk the current directory from which the program is being run (`'.'`), starting with an initial indentation of one space (`' '`).
+This sample call asks to walk the given `Desktop` directory with an initial indentation of one space (`' '`).

-## Sample Output

-Since the output should have indentation to denote the appropriate level of directory, a sample output might look like this:
+The output should look like the following:

 ```
  Documents